sbseltzer/jasperfy/README.md

 ## File Locations

-I use orx's bootstrap registration to add a the base directory of this project as a default search path for config files.
+I use orx's bootstrap registration to add the base directory of this project as a default search path for config files.
 I do this because I prefer keeping versioned game content (such as config files) outside of the bin folder.
-By default the built executable name is `Game.exe`, hence a `Game.ini` in the base directory of this project.
+By default the built executable name is `Game.exe`, hence the `Game.ini` in the base directory of this project.

 If you don't like your executable/config file to be named `Game`, simply edit the `build/premake4.lua` file.
 It's as easy as editing a variable at the top of the file.